 - 5.3.3.
-An emergency manoeuvre shall only be terminated as soon as the imminent collision risk disappeared or in case of deactivation by the driver. - 5.3.3.1.
+An emergency manoeuvre shall not only be terminated as soon asunless the imminent collision risk disappeared or in case of the driver deactivatedion by the driverthe system. - 5.3.3.1.
 After an emergency manoeuvre is terminated the system shall continue to operate. - 5.3.3.2.
-If the emergency manoeuvre results in the vehicle being at standstill, the signal to activate the hazard warning lights shall be generated, otherwise the system shall continue to operate. - 5.3.4.
-The vehicle shall implement a logic signal indicating emergency braking as specified in UN-R13H. - 5.4.
+If the emergency manoeuvre results in the vehicle being at standstill, the signal to activate the hazard warning lights shall be generated, otherwise the system shall continue to operate.
+If the vehicle starts moving automatically drives off again, the signal to deactivate the hazard warning lights shall be deactivated generated automatically. - The vehicle shall implement a logic signal indicating emergency braking as specified in UN-R13H. - 5.4.
 Transition demand and system operation during transition phase

-The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL] and according to the relevant tests in Annex X.7
+The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL] and according to the relevant tests in Annex X.